-Income share agreements (or ISAs), pioneered by coding bootcamps, are new education financing programs that put the majority of the risk on schools instead of students.
-These programs defer the cost of tuition until after students graduate and find a job in the industry they trained for.
-Once employed, students agree to pay a percentage of their income for 2-3 years—then they’re free and clear of debt.
-If students can’t find a job (despite their best efforts) they don’t have to pay.
+ISAs are financing programs that put the majority of the risk on schools instead of students.
+ISA payment programs defer the cost of tuition until after students graduate and find a job in the industry they trained for.
+Once employed, students agree to pay a percentage of their income for 2-3 years, after which they’re free of debt.
+If students can’t find a job despite their best efforts, they don’t have to pay.

-Income sharing bootcamps often have a minimum salary cutoff, preventing students from making payments unless they can afford it.
+ISA bootcamps often have a minimum salary cutoff, preventing students from making payments unless they can afford it.
 The cutoff is usually between $50,000 and $60,000.
-These programs hold schools accountable for providing up to date curriculum and provide students with peace-of-mind.
+These programs hold schools accountable for providing up-to-date curricula and provide students with peace of mind.

 Why Choose an Income Sharing Bootcamp?